Windows and Weatherization

 How much energy and money might you be losing due to a leaking house?
 Take this quiz from the Building Performance Institute.

 Next step?
 Find a certified Building Performance Institute contractor to help you identify and fix leaks.
-Some electricity providers and rural electric coops offer free in-person, virtual or guided energy audits.
-These tend to be basic audits that are definately useful but might not give you the kind of information you need to size a heat pump or where to add insulation.
-This more elaborate audit is called a whole home performance audit.
+Some electricity providers and rural electric coops offer free in-person, virtual or guided energy “check ups”.
+These tend to be basic audits that are useful but might not give you the kind of information you need to size a heat pump or where to add insulation.
+A more elaborate audit is called a whole home performance audit.
 So it is good to ask about the scope of the audit and whether the auditor is BPI-certified just so you know what you are getting.
 The Residential Energy Services Network is another way to find auditors.
 Want to become an energy auditor?
-Santa Fe Community College offers BPI training.
+Santa Fe Community College offers BPI training, and hopefully an Energy Auditor program starting Jan.
+2025 for folks without HVAC experience to professional contractors (contact esadirector@sfcc.edu).
 ICAST offers a free online introductory Residential Energy Professional Course.
 More information on energy audits from the Department of Energy.

 • Xcel provides its New Mexico customers with free energy audits and free or low-cost energy saving installations and repairs.
 A contractor may do a blower door and duct blaster test.
 It offers a list of contractors who do audits.